- Open Access

 Electronic supplementary material

-Additional file 6: Effect of S -hydroxy butyric acid and LiCl on gene expression and glucose uptake.
+Additional file 6: S -hydroxy butyric acid and LiCl on gene expression and glucose uptake.
 (A) Relative mRNA expression levels of GLUT1, HKII, and LDHA in S2-013 cells treated with 10- and 20-mM concentrations of SHB and LiCl for 24 h.
 Beta-actin was used as internal control.
 (B) S2-013 cells were treated with 10- and 20-mM concentrations of SHB and LiCl for 24 h, and glucose uptake was measured by using 3H-2DG uptake.
 (JPEG 636 KB)

 Additional file 7: Backscale plot generated from OPLS-DA scores.
 The red color peaks are spectral regions that have higher contribution for class separation.
 The positive and negative peaks represent metabolites that increased in S2-013 cells and S2-013 cells treated with 20 mM NaHB, respectively.
 (JPEG 607 KB)